Ming Dynasty

 HE101 (1399 ~ 1402)The shift of the imperial center of gravity to Beijing.

-Construction of the Forbidden City
+Forbidden City Built

 HE103 (1406 ~ 1420)Anchoring Beijing's eternal capital status and the supreme paradigm of Chinese architecture.